 The Well of Finistelle is the first element of the Pale Path discovered by human explorers.
 This paracausal megastructure was found five lightyears away from Finistelle Station, seven thousand lightyears above the galactic plane.
-It was presumably built by the same civilisation that assembled the Pale Path, though it bears the signs of more recent engineering.
+It was presumably built by the same civilisation that assembled the Pale Path.

 Humankind is far from the first species to discover the Well, and the Milky Way-facing part of the megastructure is littered with shipwrecks, ancient research stations and space debris.
 Most of them haven't fared much better than the Well itself and are but empty, featureless hulks littered with micrometeorites impacts.
 Almost a hundred thousand Sequence wrecks have been identified inside and around the Well, the result of a massive battle that happened roughly ten million years ago, when the interstellar empire tried to breach the Pale Path in order to conduct a crusade against its creators.
 It is unknown whether this is how the Sequence gained entry to the Path, or if they found another gate, but they appeared to have used concentrated UREB strikes against the outer armour of the Well.
 While it eradicated whatever defence systems the megastructure might have possessed, it also greatly compromised its structural elements, shortening its life by a good billion years.